WICG/aom/meeting-notes.md

 - Ryosuke believes that referring into deeper shadow scopes is unacceptable and should be prevented by the API
-- Alice is not opposed to preventing referring into deeper shadow scopes, but thinks the implementation complexity added by enforcing that rule outweighs the benefits.
+- Alice is not opposed to preventing referring into deeper shadow scopes, but thinks the implementation and runtime complexity added by enforcing that rule outweighs the benefits.
   - Unlike other APIs which enforce encapsulation (such as event path), it's not possible for the _browser_ to accidentally leak implementation details - an author would have to create the association themselves - breaking their _own_ encapsulation.